propitive/avanti-enterprises/README.md

 # Paradize Pizzas

-This is a Single Page Application created with React that serves as the website for the best Oven Baked Pizza business in North Texas!
+This is a Single Page Application created with React that serves as the website for the best Cabinet and Vinyl Planking business in North Texas!
 ![ScreenshotOfSearchResultsHome](/src/images/homescreen.png)

 ### Domain